-Windows 8, Windows 7, and Windows Vista users: Your computer should now automatically install the necessary drivers when you connect a Maestro.
+Windows 10, Windows 8, Windows 7, and Windows Vista users: After following the steps above, you can connect a Maestro to your computer, and your computer should automatically install the necessary drivers.
 No further action from you is required.

-Windows XP users: Follow steps 5–9 for each new Maestro you connect to your computer.
+Windows XP users: After following the steps above, follow steps 5 through 9 below for each new Maestro you connect to your computer.

-After installing the drivers, if you go to your computer’s Device Manager and expand the “Ports (COM & LPT)” list, you should see two COM ports: the Command Port and the TTL Port.
+After installing the drivers, if you go to your computer’s Device Manager and expand the “Ports (COM & LPT)” list, you should see two COM ports for the Maestro: the Command Port and the TTL Port.
 In parentheses after these names, you will see the name of the port (e.g. “COM5” or “COM6”).
-If you expand the “Pololu USB Devices” list you should see an entry for the Maestro.

-Some software will not allow connection to higher COM port numbers.
-If you need to change the COM port number assigned to your USB device, you can do so using the Device Manager.
+If you want to change the COM port number assigned to your USB device, you can do so using the Device Manager.
 Bring up the properties dialog for the COM port and click the “Advanced…” button in the “Port Settings” tab.
 From this dialog you can change the COM port assigned to your device.